Mali Appeal

 UNICEF’s strategy

-UNICEF will focus on strengthening the linkages between humanitarian action, development and social cohesion to build inclusive and resilient communities and systems.
-UNICEF will emphasize community engagement, risk communication and the participation of women and girls; scale up accountability to affected populations; expand gender-, youth- and disability-responsive programming; and strengthen the principle of ‘do no harm’.
+UNICEF will focus on strengthening the linkages between humanitarian action and development to build inclusive and resilient communities and systems.
+UNICEF will emphasize community engagement, risk communication and the participation of women and girls; scale up accountability to affected populations; expand gender-, youth- and disability-responsive programming; and strengthen the principle of 'do no harm'.

 UNICEF will provide technical assistance to authorities to strengthen emergency preparedness and response system at the national and sub-national levels.

-UNICEF will build on its comparative advantage in localization to foster linkages with national social protection systems by ensuring a child-sensitive approach and strengthening of coordination and governance systems.
-Financial support will facilitate families‘ access to goods and services that meet the basic needs of children, in line with Grand Bargain commitments.
+UNICEF will build on its comparative advantage in localization to foster linkages with national social protection systems by supporting a child-sensitive approach and strengthening of coordination and governance systems.
+Financial support will facilitate families' access to goods and services that meet the essential needs of children, in line with Grand Bargain commitments.

 UNICEF will lead the WASH, education and nutrition clusters and the child protection area of responsibility to ensure an integrated and coordinated response while strengthening conflict-sensitive, gender-responsive and child-centered policies and local development plans.